 There are all sorts of grammar rules out there.
 But, one of the most basic is determining when you should use the very first letter of the alphabet.
 Do you know when to use a vs. when you should use an?

 A vs. an

-The rule is: Use an before a word beginning with a vowel sound, however the word is spelled.
-Hence you say an MBA, an hour, but a BA, a horologist.
-You say either an historical event or a historical event, according to whether you pronounce the h.
-The rule is that if the h- is sounded, then a is the proper form.
-The indefinite article a is used before words beginning with a consonant sound, y and w sounds.
-The sound, not the actual letter, determines which you use.
-It is not unusual to find a before a word starting with a vowel or an before a word starting with a consonant.
+The rule is: Use an before a word beginning with a vowel sound (not letter).
+It doesn’t matter how the word is spelled.
+It just matters how it is pronounced.
+Use a before a word with a consonant sound as well as y and w sounds.
+Which means it is not unusual to find a before a word starting with a vowel or an before a word starting with a consonant.